mhepekiz/mhepekiz/README.md

 ##### My passion for programming started while I was a kid with Commodore 64, I knew I had to pursue this as my career.

+##### I'm currently working at FIXD Automotive ( www.fixd.com ) as a Software Engineer.
+Working with different teams for development and analytics projects.

+##### Still using a Commodore 64 Breadbox with 1541-II Floppy Drive and riding motorcycle around Texas (Triumph Explorer XCx)

 #### Let's connect!

 https://www.linkedin.com/in/mustafahepekiz/